-Zoe Walker (Anna Hutchison) is a food scientist for Star Kreme and having designed a new flavour her boss sends her on a mission to Colombia to find a coffee bean supply with a back story which they can use to sell to millenials With the promise of her own lab Zoe finds herself heading up to the hard to reach village of Salento where Diego Valdez (Nikolás Rincón) runs The Dancing Goat Coffee Plantation, a grower of stunning coffee beans.
-Diego is not over keen on doing business with Zoe as she works for an uncaring multi-national company.
-But as Zoe spends time with Diego and helps with the final harvest the two of them find themselves sharing chemistry
+Zoe Walker (Anna Hutchison - Firehouse Christmas) is a food scientist for Star Kreme and having designed a new flavour her boss sends her on a mission to Colombia to find a coffee bean supplier with an interesting back story which they can use to sell and appeal to millennials.
+With the promise of her own lab, Zoe finds herself travelling to the hard to reach village of Salento where Diego Valdez (NikolÃ¡s RincÃ³n) runs The Dancing Goat Coffee Plantation, a grower of stunning coffee beans.
+The trouble for Zoe is that Diego is not overly keen on doing business with her because she works for an uncaring multi-national company.
+But as Zoe spends time with Diego and even helps with the final harvest the two of them find themselves sharing chemistry.

 Let me describe a couple of scenes from "Cup of Love" to you.
 The first scene features Zoe trying to get to the remote village where she is told some really good coffee beans come from.
 Of course Zoe is inappropriately dressed for the journey as it requires a hike up a mountain where the path is muddy and the bridges are narrow.
 And wouldn't you believe it she drops her phone onto some leaves in a river and goes chasing after it.
 Hopefully that scene gives you an idea of what to expect from "Cup of Love" but if not you then how about the scene where Zoe and Diego meet for the first time and of course they don't see eye to eye, well at least initially.